JamesLiao523/Work-and-project-file/Machine learning Algorithms-Python/Notes/Machine Learning Note/Backpropagation.md

 ### Definition:
-> - Use gradient descent method in Neural Network, and optimize weight to get minimum Loss Function
+> - Use [[Gradient Descent]] method in Neural Network, and optimize weight to get minimum Loss Function
 > - The algorithm is used to train a neural network by chain rule